 This presented a significant challenge when designing persistent interfaces to encourage new users to log in, update, or manage their licences.
 An obvious workaround would have been to use modal dialogs, however this would impede new users from using Visual Studio, or Redgate’s products.
 Therefore, I opted to design unique experiences for each tool which were sympathetic to the tasks users were likely to be undertaking.

 The different approaches taken to encourage new users to log in to SQL Prompt and ReadyRoll.
-ReadyRoll uses a blue notification bar to encourage users to log in, whereas SQL Prompt has an inline banner attached to its code completion widget.
+ReadyRoll uses a blue notification bar, whereas SQL Prompt has an inline banner attached to its code completion widget.

 In order to ensure we were providing the best on-boarding experience for our new users, we ran in-product multivariate tests.
 All three designs below allow users to accept the license terms and conditions, however the variant on the left dynamically updates to demonstrate SQL Prompt’s functionality to new users.
 The variant on the right was designed to take a simpler approach using a product and support Visual Studio’s themes functionality.